Candida Auris for Healthcare Providers

-Key recommendations for suspected or confirmed C. auris infection or colonization
+Healthcare facilities should review CDC's Infection Prevention and Control for Candida auris.
+Key recommendations for suspected or confirmed C. auris infection or colonization are included below.

 Laboratory Identification and Reporting

-• Laboratories should notify the facility infection control department of any suspicious isolates.
+• Laboratories should notify the facility infection preventionist(s) of any suspicious isolates.

-• Suspected or confirmed cases of C. auris infection or colonization that occur in hospitals, nursing homes, and other healthcare facilities licensed under Article 28 of the NYS Public Health Law should be reported to the facility infection control contacts and to the NYSDOH Regional Epidemiologist or the NYSDOH Bureau of Healthcare Associated Infections Central Office.
+• C. auris is considered an emerging multidrug-resistant pathogen, and cases of C. auris infection or colonization that occur in hospitals, nursing homes, and other healthcare facilities licensed under Article 28 of the NYS Public Health Law must be reported to the NYSDOH Regional Epidemiologist or the NYSDOH Bureau of Healthcare Associated Infections Central Office.

 • NYSDOH Regional and Central Office Contact Information: